-SATURDAY, JULY 11, 9:00 AM and continuing daily during the Convention.
-Representatives (Exalted Rulers), Grand Lodge members, visiting Elks and ladies-The Las Vegas Convention Center, Paradise Road, Las Vegas, Nevada.
+SATURDAY, JULY-11, 9:00 AM and continuing daily during the Convention.
+Repre-sentatives (Exalted Rulers), Grand Lodge members, visiting Elks and ladies-The Las Vegas Convention Center, Paradise Road, Las Vegas, Nevada.
 This is the Information Center for delegates, their families and visitors.
-The first obligation is to register so that all concerned will be properly informed and rectaurants. the facilities offered by the City of Las Vegas, recommended restaurants . . . ladies information, sightseeing tours, etc.
+The first obligation is to register so that all concerned will be properly informed about the Convention and the facilities offered by the City of Las Vegas, recommended restaurants . . . ladies information sightseeing tours etc. information, sightseeing tours, etc.